 Verkada allows you to configure the following settings for motion events:

-Event detection schedule: This setting allows you to select a time period for when motion events should be sent.
-This setting is useful if your camera overlooks an area that is busy during the day, but should be quiet at night (e.g., a classroom, hallway, or loading area).
-Note that if you want to send alerts based on the motion events, alert schedules can be set independently when setting up an Alert.
+Event detection schedule: This setting allows you to select a time period when motion events should be sent.
+This setting is useful if your camera overlooks an area that is busy during the day, but should be quiet at night (i.e, a classroom, hallway, or loading area).
+If you want to send alerts based on the motion events, alert schedules can be set independently when setting up an Alert.
 In this case, please ensure that the event detection schedule for each camera covers all time periods that you want to receive alerts - motion alerts will not be sent during a period in which the camera does not emit motion events.

 Configure Motion Events